keylime/keylime/docs/developers.rst

 Contributing
 ------------

-When contributing to this repository, please first discuss the change you wish to make via an issue in the relevant repository for your change or email to the `keylime mailing list <https://groups.io/g/keylime>`_
+When contributing any keylime repository, please first discuss the change you wish to make via an issue in the relevant repository for your change or email to the `keylime mailing list <https://groups.io/g/keylime>`_